trusslab/meerkat/README.md

 ## Compilers

 In order to have an accurate fuzzing environment for Syzkaller and the Linux kernel, syzInspector uses older gcc compilers for older versions of Linux.
 This has the added benefit of fixing some compiler-time bugs that have otherwise plagued me.
 However, this means you need to download multiple versions of gcc.
 Thankfully, the wonderful people over at Syzkaller have kept a log of all the compiler versions they have used, and the come pre-compiled!
 The tars for all of the compilers can be found over on the Syzkaller github.
-Download them and untar them into `compilers` so that the actual executable is found at `compilers/gcc-7.0.0/bin/gcc`.
+Download them and untar them into `compilers/` so that the actual executable is found at `compilers/gcc-7.0.0/bin/gcc`.

 **Note**: Test out each compiler before you use it!
 Some of them require old libraries.
 You'll need to download them and put them in the right directory for your system.
 Often times, gcc can use the more recent library, but you'll need to point a symbolic link at it.
 Then come back here and remind me to make more in depth instructions.

 ## Helper Programs

-How to compile and a short description
+There are several helper programs that I made because I'm misusing bash script and feeling the consequences.
+They can all be found in `helpers/`.
+Simply run `make` to make them and `make clean` to clean up the executables.
+I appologies for input/output format inconsistencies.

+- `dateplusdays.cpp`: Compiles to `dpd`.
+Takes in a date (yyyy-mm-dd) and a number (x).
+Adds x days to the date and returns the new date.
+- `decdate`: Takes in a date (yyyy mm dd) and decrements it by one.
+Returns the new date (yyyy-mm-dd).
+- `incdate`: Takes in a date (yyyy mm dd) and increments it by one.
+Returns the new date (yyyy-mm-dd).
+- `diffdate`: Takes in 2 dates (yyyy-mm-dd) and returns their difference in number of days.
+- `findmaxtime`: Takes in any number of integers and returns floor(mean + 3 * standard deviation).

 ## OS Images

 Syzkaller has used two different OS images to interface with the kernel since it began.
 I have included scripts to download both of them (stolen from Syzkaller again).
 They are slightly modified to change where they pull from (as old repositories get archived).
 You should be able to simply run them, but no guarantees that they'll work forever.

+**Note**: Syzkaller boots these images in read-only mode so that it can run multiple instances off the same image.
+While necessary, it can be a pain when you compile Linux to run with SELinux (or some other option that requires a persistent change to the image).
+To fix this, boot the image manually with the config you want to use, then Syzkaller should work.

 ## Parsers